 As a contribution to our knowledge of MLT dynamics a SKiYMET meteor radar is operated at Collm Observatory (51.3°N, 13°E) continuously since August 2004.
 The measurements deliver hourly wind information in the height range 80-100 km and daily mean temperatures near the mesopause.
 Together with the earlier LF wind measurements peformed at Collm 1959-2008 a unique MLT circulation parameter dataset is available.

-6-year mean zonal prevailing winds over Collm as measured with meteor radar
+6-year mean zonal prevailing winds over Collm (from Jacobi, 2012)

 Jacobi, Ch., F. Lilienthal, C. Geißler, and A. Krug, 2015: Long-term variability of mid-latitude mesosphere-lower thermosphere winds over Collm (51°N, 13°E), J. Atmos.
 Sol.-Terr.
 Phys., 136, B, 174–186, doi:10.1016/j.jastp.2015.05.006.

 Lilienthal, F., and Ch.
 Jacobi, 2015: Meteor radar quasi two-day wave observations over 10 years at Collm (51.3°N, 13.0°E), Atmos.
 Chem.
 Phys., 15, 9917-9927, doi:10.5194/acp-15-9917-2015.